The ProForm 550R Rower has a unique design that would look great in any home gym.

 Build Quality

-The ProForm 550R Rowing Machine comes with a steel body and oversized aluminum seat rail.
+The ProForm 550R Rowing Machine comes with a steel body and an oversized aluminum seat rail.
+I felt stable when rowing.

-The strong frame allows for seamless movement that will endure the most serious workouts for many years.
+The strong frame allows for seamless movement and helps the machine last for years.

 Comfort